2 Kid-Friendly Bermuda Resorts You’ll Love

 The Fairmont Southampton in Southampton

-I had the great good fortune to stay at these two Fairmont resorts on Bermuda.
+I had the great good fortune to stay at these Fairmont ‘s two Bermuda resorts in a single visit.

 There were plenty of kids at both hotels.
 I think each hotel is ideal for families in different ways.
 And each lends itself to a different kind of Bermuda vacation.

-Both hotels have their own private beach coves, but neither is on the beach.
+Both Bermuda hotels have their own private beach coves, but neither is on the beach.

-The Hamilton Princess is in Hamilton.
+The somewhat legendary Hamilton Princess is a full-scale Bermuda beach resort right in Hamilton.
 It’s on the water and walking distance or a short cab ride from the city’s restaurants, shops and sightseeing.
 There is a free-20-minute jitney ride to its beach club.